-For some, like the Lindworm Prince when he arrives at the castle, beauty is something to be destroyed.
-Ernst Jünger wrote in: On the Marble Cliffs that “in base hearts there lies deep seated a burning hatred of beauty.”
+For some, like the Lindworm Prince, when he arrives at the castle, beauty is something to be destroyed.
+Ernst Jünger wrote in: On the Marble Cliffs that: “in base hearts, there lies deep-seated a burning hatred of beauty.”
 How does a heart come to this place?
 For the Lindworm Prince, his domain is the gloomy forest.
-It is his defence mechanism to be unyielding, to say “never again will I love anyone…never again will I trust anyone…” and so he becomes hostile and full of rage.
+It is his defence mechanism to be unyielding, to say “never again will I love anyone…never again will I trust anyone…” and, so, he becomes hostile, and full of rage.
 He devours women and perpetuates the misery.
 That is, until Astrid arrives.
 She is the one he has secretly been waiting for.
-The one who will challenge him.
-The one who will help him heal and reveal his true form.
+She is the one who will challenge him, the one who will help him heal, and reveal his true form.

-Robert Bly comments on this tale, that despite her being flung into the situation beyond her will, she recognised that “the suffering being was not the same on the outside as it was on the inside…” She knows that the rough exterior was a protection over “wounds from past events, and also has faith in the beauty of the soul’s interior.”
-Because of this, great healing is possible.
-And let’s be honest, who wouldn’t want this?
+Robert Bly comments on this tale that, despite her being flung into the situation beyond her will, she recognises that “the suffering being was not the same on the outside as it was on the inside…” She knows that the rough exterior was a protection, over “wounds from past events, and she also has faith in the beauty of the soul”s interior.”
+Because of this, great healing is possible and, let”s be honest, who wouldn”t want this?

-This tale is similar in a way to a beautiful Native American story called the Bear Warrior.
-According to legend a warrior longed to find love.
-For someone to love him, not for his looks, family wealth, or skills, but for his heart.
-He prayed to the Great Spirit, who answered by turning the warrior into a bear.
-Viewing his paws he padded over to a pool and gazed at his reflection.
-Upset he cried out: “Why has my prayer for love angered you?
-I don’t understand?”
-A deer approached him, and the Great Spirit spoke through it: “I will tell your people once a week to bring a young maiden to you.”
+This tale is similar, in a way, to a beautiful Native American story, called the Bear Warrior.
+According to legend, a warrior longed to find love, for someone to love him, not for his looks, family wealth, or skills, but for his heart.
+He prayed to the Great Spirit, who answered, by turning the warrior into a bear.
+Viewing his paws, he padded over to a pool, and gazed at his reflection.
+Upset, he cried out: “Why has my prayer for love angered you?
+I don”t understand?”
+A deer approached him, and the Great Spirit spoke through it: “I will tell your people, once a week, to bring a young maiden to you.”

-“But, I still don’t understand.”
+“But, I still don”t understand.”
 The warrior replied.

 “You will.
-For the maiden who sees you for yourself will prove to be worthy of your love.”
-He watched the deer disappear into the forest, sought a cave beside a spring, and lay down in the darkness.
+For, the maiden who sees you for yourself, will prove to be worthy of your love.”
+He watched the deer disappear into the forest, and he sought a cave, beside a spring, and lay down in the darkness.

-As the Great Spirit had said, each week a chieftain brought his daughter to the bear.
-At first he greeted them eagerly, but as each one screamed and ran away, he retreated back into the cave.
-A year and a day passed, until a young woman appeared, with turquoise beads on her wrists and seashells on her dress.
-However, the bear warrior didn’t even look up.
-He turned away and waited for her to leave.
+As the Great Spirit had said, each week, a chieftain brought his daughter to the bear.
+At first, he greeted them eagerly but, as each one screamed and ran away, he retreated back into the cave.
+A year and a day passed, until a young woman appeared, with turquoise beads on her wrists, and seashells on her dress.
+However, the bear warrior didn”t even look up.
+He turned away, and waited for her to leave.

-“Hello, are you the bear’s keeper?”
-She asked as she crouched down beside him.
+“Hello, are you the bear”s keeper?”
+She asked, as she crouched down beside him.

 “What?”
 He turned towards her angrily.
 “Do you not see the bear before you?”

 “No, just you.”
 She replied, looking past him, “Is he inside the cave?”
-At her words the warrior’s outer appearance changed back into a man.
+At her words, the warrior”s outer appearance changed back into a man.

 “At last, I have found someone who might love me for myself.”
-He thought, before he told her his story, and as is the way they soon fell in love, returned home, and were married.
+He thought, before he told her his story and, as is the way, they soon fell in love, returned home, and were married.